How to Write the Yale University

-- The key with all of these 35-word questions is specificity.
+The key to answering all of these 35-word questions is specificity.
 For this question, stay away from broad, vague or cliched answers such as “world peace” or “my grandmother.”
-Think of what motivates you every day – what motivated you to apply to Yale, for example – and connect that with a specific detail that allows you to bring that into this response in a natural way.
+Think of what motivates you every day – what motivated you to apply to Yale, for example – and write about it in specific detail.

 You are teaching a Yale course.
 What is it called?

 To answer this question, choose a topic about which you are either intensely curious or already very knowledgeable.
 Stay away from courses that you would see in a standard course listing, such as “Economics 101.”
 This is a great chance to flex your creativity and come up with a course that you’re uniquely excited to teach!

 Yale’s residential colleges regularly host conversations with guests representing a wide range of experiences and accomplishments.
 What person, past or present, would you invite to speak and what would you ask them to discuss?

 When answering this question, you can continue to write about your academic, extracurricular, or personal interests.
 The question you pose will offer admissions officers insight into your interests and what you are curious about.
 Focus on what you would like to learn, and then consider who your speaker might be.
 Avoid popular answers such as Gandhi, Einstein, or Steve Jobs.
 The more unique your guest is, the more memorable your answer will be!